 Branch out beyond Google

-Google is by far and away the leading search engine for eCommerce (and every other sector), but it may make sense to expand your PPC strategy to other platforms, depending on what you are selling.
-If you host your products on Amazon, you should be using your PPC strategy there as well, as it’s the largest eCommerce platform in the world and PPC advertising there will make it much easier for consumers to find your products.
+Google is by far and away the leading search engine for eCommerce (and every other sector), but it may make sense to use your PPC strategy on your other eCommerce platforms, depending on what you are selling.
+If you’re an Amazon seller, you should use PPC to promote your products on the largest eCommerce platform in the world.
+PPC advertising on Amazon will also make it much easier for consumers to find your products.

 Set up shopping ads